-Sector Performance Monitoring Capacity Building Activity: The purpose of the Sector Performance Monitoring Capacity Building Activity is to provide capacity building for the Ministry of Power (MoP), Ministry of Petroleum (MoPet), National Development Planning Commission (NDPC), Public Utilities Regulatory Commission (PURC), and Energy Commission (EC) staff to strengthen their capacity for performance monitoring and ensuring service quality.
-The Regulatory Strengthening and Capacity Building Project will focus on regulatory monitoring and independent verification by MoP, MoPet, PURC and the EC.
+Sector Performance Monitoring Capacity Building Activity: The purpose of the Sector Performance Monitoring Capacity Building Activity is to provide capacity building for the Ministry of Energy (MoEn), National Development Planning Commission (NDPC), Public Utilities Regulatory Commission (PURC), and Energy Commission (EC) staff to strengthen their capacity for performance monitoring and ensuring service quality.
+The Regulatory Strengthening and Capacity Building Project will focus on regulatory monitoring and independent verification by MoEn, PURC and the EC.